ON THE APPLICATIONS RELATIVE TO THE

 REORGANIZATION INTO A MUTUAL HOLDING COMPANY BY

-The applications to the Division are made pursuant to General Laws chapter 167H, section 2, to form the MHC, and General Laws chapters 168, section 34, and 167H, section 7, for the subsequent merger of the Petitioner with and into the Continuing Bank under the charter and by-laws of the Continuing Bank.
-The Continuing Bank will operate under the name Marlborough Savings Bank.
-MHC, Bancshares, and the Continuing Bank will all be headquartered in Marlborough, Massachusetts.
+The applications to the Division are made pursuant to General Laws chapter 167H, section 2, to form the MHC, and General Laws chapters 170, section 25, and 167H, section 7, for the subsequent merger of the Petitioner with and into Continuing Bank under the charter and by-laws of Continuing Bank.
+The Continuing Bank will operate under the name Greenfield Co-operative Bank and it, as well as MHC, will be headquartered at 63 Federal Street, Greenfield, Massachusetts.

-In accordance with the provisions of said chapters 167H and 168, and the Division's implementing regulations 209 CMR 33.00 et seq., the Petitioner and its related entities have submitted the requisite documents and information relative to these transactions and appropriate notice has been given to its depositors and to the public.
-The deadline for filing comments expired on January 25, 2007.
+In accordance with the provisions of said chapters 167H and 170, and the Division's implementing regulations 209 C.M.R.
+33.00 et seq., the Petitioner and its related entities have submitted the requisite documents and information relative to these transactions and appropriate notice has been given to its depositors and to the public.
+The deadline for filing comments expired on July 3, 2008.

 The applications and supporting documents have established an extensive record on these petitions, which have been reviewed in light of the relevant statutory provisions and policies of the Division.
 Those statutory requirements necessitate that, among other things, the Division consider whether the reorganization will be unfair to the depositors and whether the public will be served by this transaction.
-Similarly, the merger must be found to promote public convenience and advantage, including a showing of net new benefits, and not to unreasonably affect competition among banking institutions.
+Similarly, the merger must be found to promote public convenience and advantage, including a showing of net new benefits, and found not to unreasonably affect competition among banking institutions.
 Having considered the record established in these applications, the Division has determined that the statutory and administrative considerations support approval of the reorganization and subsequent merger.
-In making those findings, the Division has noted that Petitioner received a "Satisfactory" rating on its most recent evaluation under the Commonwealth's Community Reinvestment Act, General Laws chapter 167, section 14 and its implementing regulations 209 CMR 46.00 et seq.
+In making those findings, the Division has noted that Petitioner received an "Outstanding" rating on its most recent evaluation under the Community Reinvestment Act, which in Massachusetts is set out in General Laws chapter 167, section 14 and its implementing regulations 209 CMR 46.00 et seq.

 - The reorganization shall not be consummated until all additional regulatory approvals have been obtained.